chand1012/WinGuake/README.md

 Check out the original Linux version here: https://github.com/Guake/guake/

+# Info on the state of the project
+Currently, I am rewriting the project for the most part to use a Windows terminal emulator called [Cmder](https://cmder.net/), which offers better Git intergration along with a more unix-like experience while still maintaining all the functionality of the original windows command prompt.
+More information will be available upon completion of the port.

 # What is it?
 Remember the days when playing Quake (or even as recent as CS:GO) where you pressed a key and the console came up?
 Wouldn't it be very convenient if Windows did this?
 **Enter WinGuake!**